 Technique Instruction

-First, you must see the technique, and learn the steps and details on how to perform the technique.
-This can be through in class live instruction, or from watching the instructional videos.
-It is important in this instruction, for the instructor to not only detail how the technique is done, but also to explain why you are doing what you are doing.
+First, you must see the technique and learn the steps and details on how to perform the technique.
+This can be done through in class live instruction, or from watching instructional videos.
+It is important in this instruction, for the instructor to not only detail how the technique is done, but also to explain why and what you are doing.
 Most importantly, the how and the why should be linked by the instructor to the overall strategies and concepts of successful Jiu-jitsu.
 This multiple linking of technique how and why, with the broader strategic goals will speed learning and increase retention of information.

 Single Technique Repetition